 Matthew Chrisman, Ph.D.

 Matthew joined the faculty in 2016 as an Assistant Professor in the Health Studies program.
 He completed his PhD in 2013, and spent three years in postdoctoral research fellowships.
-Currently, he teaches Intro to Health Sciences, and Health Promotion Programs.
-He also designs and conducts research related to physical activity and nutrition behaviors, and his current projects include: an examination of bicycling habits and patterns among older adults; a cross-sectional survey of the knowledge and use of nutritional guidelines in schoolteachers; and he is planning an intervention using standing desks in the college setting.
+Currently, he teaches Health Sciences Specialty Course, and Health Promotion Programs.
+He also designs and conducts research related to physical activity and nutrition behaviors, and his current projects include: an examination of nutrition education and wellness committees in Kansas City area K-12 school districts; an intervention to increase standing time and reduce sedentary behaviors using standing desks in college students; an assessment of State policymakers’ messaging preferences and improving communication with them via training child health advocates; developing a tool to assess cycling skills in children; and a randomized control trial examining the combined effects of cognitive training and cycling on cognition in ICU survivors.
 He enjoys cooking and spending time with his daughter.

 - Chrisman, M., Ye, S., Galler, A., Purdy, W. Evaluating an experimental approach for measuring sitting and standing at a height-adjustable desk in a college classroom.
 Health Education Journal (in press)

 - Patel, S, Chrisman, M. (2020).
 Incivility through the Continuum of Nursing: A Concept Analysis.
 Nursing Forum, 1-8. doi: 10.1111/nuf.12425